tanij/docs-exercises/book/exercises/100_exercise_train_object_detector.md

     laptop $ /darknet detector test ![data_file] ![architecture_file] ![weights_file] ![input_image] -thresh ![threshold]

 The `weights_file` is the result of our training.
-The `threshold` parameter allows us to tell the predictor to only output bounding boxes when it is highly confident of its predictions, or we can relax this parameter.
+The `threshold` parameter allows us to tell the predictor to only output bounding boxes when it is highly confident of its predictions.
 Here is an example of the bounding boxes predicted using a threshold of 0.7.

 <img style="width:30em" src="yolo_sample.jpg"/>